 Lush, green houseplants can beautify your space, brighten your day, and even clean the air in your home, but they don’t always mix well with our furry friends.
 In fact, some of the most common houseplants—like aloe, jade, pothos, and lilies—are poisonous if ingested by dogs or cats.

-Luckily, there are lots of happy houseplants that are easy to grow—and won't hurt your pets if they get their paws on them.
-These are some of our favorite, easy-to-care-for houseplants that are nontoxic to cats and dogs.
+Luckily, there are lots of happy houseplants that are easy to grow and won't hurt your pets if they get their paws on them.

 Hardy yet featherlight air plants, or Tillandsia, can thrive hung from the ceiling in a globe, mounted in a chic frame on the wall, or arranged on a narrow windowsill—all places that are extra-tough for cats and dogs to reach.
 And even if your critters do manage to sink their teeth into one, it’s comforting to know that air plants are nontoxic.
 Choose from varieties like Tillandsia ionantha (also known as sky plant), whose leaf tips turn pink when it flowers, or a fuzzy, gray-green xerigraphica with long, curling leaves.